brianz/udacity-sdc-p3/README.md

 ## Code layout

-This project contains the following main files:
+This project consists of the following files:

 - This `README.md` file which you're reading
 - `model.py` is the single Python file which implements the entire CNN model.
 Output after running this file is a single model file with the current timestamp embedded in the name.
+- `drive.py` which is used to connect the simulator to the trained model and steer the car based
+- `model.h5` model file which, due to it's size, is stored on S3: http://brianz-udacity-sdc.s3.amazonaws.com/p3/model.h5

 ## Training data

-For this project I used the Udacity-provided data set along with my own data sets.
+For this project I used the Udacity-provided data set along with my own manually collected data sets.

-The Driving data I collected can be broken into two sections:
+The driving data I collected can be broken into two sections:

 - "Normal" driving around the track
 - "Hard turns" and critical turns along the track